Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 • Tarangire: elephant herds, baobabs

-• Lake Manyara: tree-climbing lions, pink flamingos
+• Lake Manyara: tree-climbing lions, flamingos

-• Mount Kilimanjaro: high-altitude trekking, the Roof of Africa
+• Mount Kilimanjaro: high-altitude trekking, the roof of Africa

-Recommended lengths:
+Recommended durations:

 • 10 nights: northern safari circuit (Serengeti + Ngorongoro + Tarangire) + 3–4 nights in Zanzibar